DivyaKumarBaid/Learning_React/Readme.md

         );
     ```

-    here ReactDOM lib renders anything thats inside React.StrictMode and strictmode essentially eliminates the ones uptodate react doesnt support
+    here ReactDOM lib renders anything that's inside React.StrictMode and strictmode essentially eliminate which up-to-date react doesn't support

     And where to render it ?
-    Inside 'root' , by finding something with the elementid 'root'
+    Inside 'root' , by finding element with id = 'root'

     Now where is 'root' element
     -> this is inside the body as a div in index.html in the public folder

-- Inside the package.json in src folder we have a subsection as scripts
+- Inside the package.json in src folder we have a sub-section as scripts

   ```JSON
       "scripts": {